kyma-project/kyma/docs/kyma/docs/04-05-aks-installation.md

   export REGION={YOUR_REGION} #westeurope
   ```

-* If you want to install from release go to [this](https://github.com/kyma-project/kyma/releases/) page and choose the release you want to use.
-  Export the version you chose as an environment variable.
+* If you want to install Kyma from release,  choose a [release](https://github.com/kyma-project/kyma/releases/) you want to use and export it as an environment variable.
 Run:
   ```
   export KYMA_RELEASE_VERSION={KYMA_RELEASE_VERSION}
   ```
   >**NOTE:** Installation from release is supported since version 0.7.0.
-  If you want to install from sources do not export `KYMA_RELEASE_VERSION`.
+  If you want to install Kyma from sources, do not export `KYMA_RELEASE_VERSION`.

 * If you use a custom domain, set also these variables:
   ```